fuji-fabric/fuji-fabric.github.io/docs/02-Modules/language.md

 ## Overview
 :::module
-  Respect the `client-side` language option, if possible.
+  This module enables respect for the `client-side language option` whenever possible.

 :::